IBM/couchbackup/README.md

 * --parallelism - same as COUCH_PARALLELISM
 * --buffer - same as COUCH_BUFFER_SIZE
 * --log - same as COUCH_LOG
+* --resume - same as COUCH_RESUME
+* --output - same as COUCH_OUTPUT

 ## Using programmatically